- Plan Your Visit

 Another welcome addition to a critically endangered species is Benni, a male Hartmann's zebra foal, born to Mum, Bette, and father, Fernando in 2012.
 He's a strong, active colt and will eventually leave us to join another group for breeding purposes.
 As Fernando is the only Hartmanns stallion in the UK, Benni is particularly valuable to the survival of the species.
 Tebogo, Benni's half brother, born in 2010, left the park in 2012 for a new life at Landau Zoo in Germany where he will be allowed to mature before joining a breeding herd of his own on direction of the Stud Book Keeper.

 2012 saw the arrival of a second Western Lowland gorilla to mum, Njema, half sister of Miliki.
-The baby was born on the 8th November and it's not known at this stage if it's a male or female.
+The baby was born on the 8th November and he's been named Moanda.
+He's getting very active now and is becoming a great playmate for Meisie.